pcm720/OSDMenu/launcher/README.md

 `boot` — path relative to the config file
 `path` — absolute paths
-`arg` — arguments that will be passed to the ELF file
+`arg` — global launcher arguments or arguments that will be passed to the ELF file